top of page

 Symptoms

 Patients with Morton's neuroma complain of pain under the sole of the foot, in a very precise point, with sometimes "pains and needles" in the toes; some report that they feel a "lump" in their foot.
-Pain is generally aggravated by long walks in narrow shoes.
+Pain is generally aggravated by longs walks in narrow shoes.

 Treatment